chesQhub/metaGWAS_2rowSpring/README.md

 I will update it in the next days.

-For now, it will contain several supplementary tables from my PhD thesis (waiting for publication).
+For now, it will contain several supplementary tables from my PhD thesis (accepted, waiting for publication).